-The Following are attachments to the Complaint against the Assessment of Real Property other than Market value filed on or before March 31, 2024.
+The Following are attachments to the Complaint against the Assessment of Real Property other than Market value filed on or before March 31, 2025.

 During the course of e-mail discussions with the Clark County Auditor in 2019 and 2020 with respect to the 2019 and 2020 CAUV application of Zuber Crossing, LLC and the Owner Zuber Crossing, LLC continues to use of 2 parcels that are at issue in this Complaint "agricultural purposes" as defined in OAC 5703-25-10 as Growing Hay Fields.
-This is an annual issue since the law requires the Auditor to observe the "use" of the property each year and the two (2) parcels at issue from the years 2019 - 2023 have clearly been used for agricultural purposes.
+This is an annual issue since the law requires the Auditor to observe the "use" of the property each year and the two (2) parcels at issue from the years 2019 - 2024 have clearly been used for agricultural purposes.
+There have been no other commercial or other uses of the parcels.

-The Auditor has misclassified Parcels 320060061000124 (5.62 acres); 320020001000141 (1.51acres); In reviewing the County Auditor cards for the two parcels for the CAUV valuation for which we applied we noticed that on the auditor card you classified the two (2) parcels at issue as Land Use 400 Commercial.
+The Auditor has misclassified Parcels 320060061000124 (5.62 acres); 320020001000141 (1.51 acres); In reviewing the County Auditor cards for the two parcels for the CAUV valuation for which we applied we noticed that on the auditor card you classified the two (2) parcels at issue as Land Use 400 Commercial.
 These two (2) parcels are the residual parcels (totaling 7.13 acres) from a 26.57-acre field Parcel Number 330-06-00006-100-019 after subdivision and subsequent sales to Hobby Lobby, Dollar General and IHop in 2015.

 These appeals are required by Ohio Law to be made on an annual basis when the Auditor continues to misapply the Ohio law and the Ohio Constitution.
-This matter has been heard by this Board for the Tax Assessment years of 2020, 2021, 2022 and now 2023.
+This matter has been heard by this Board for the Tax Assessment years of 2020, 2021, 2022, 2023 and now 2024.
 Currently we are still awaiting a decision in the 2021 matter that was appealed to the Ohio Board of Tax Appeals (Case Numbers 2021-1144 and 2021-1145).
-Last year's erroneous BOR determination was also appealed to the Ohio Board of Tax Appeals and has been stayed by an agreement of the parties until we receive a written decision of the Ohio Board in the 2021 case.
+The 2023 erroneous BOR determination was also appealed to the Ohio Board of Tax Appeals and has been stayed by an agreement of the parties until we receive a written decision of the Ohio Board in the 2021 case.
+The 2024 Complaint against the Assessment was tabled by this Board of Revisions until we receive a written decision in the 2021 case which is still awaiting a decision from the Ohio Board of Tax Appeals.
+We have no problem with the Board of Revisions deferring this 2025 Complaint until after the pending 2021 Board of Tax Appeals case is determined as the issues presented are largely the same as before.